hesamjcy/unlimited_gmail/README.md

 # unlimited_gmail
-with this code you can create unlimited gmail address
+with this code you can create unlimited gmail address, save in xlsx and csv